Chrissy Teigen Had A Trump Twitter Rant

 But that's probably the only thing they have in common.
 When POTUS tweeted (for the millionth time) about his disdain of mainstream media, Teigen couldn't resist calling him out and shutting him down.

-It all started when Trump blasted the New York Times' coverage of his administration, trotting out his favorite "fake news" line.
+It all started when Trump blasted the New York Times' coverage of his administration, trotting out his favourite "fake news" line.

 "The failing @nytimes writes false story after false story about me," he ranted.
 "They don't even call to verify the facts of a story.
 A Fake News Joke!"